OpenVidu/openvidu.io/docs/docs/self-hosting/configuration/reference.md

 ## <span class="openvidu-tag openvidu-pro-tag">PRO</span> `v2compatibility.env`

+!!!info
+    OpenVidu V2 Compatibility is part of **OpenVidu <span class="openvidu-tag openvidu-pro-tag">PRO</span>**.
+Before deploying, you need to [create an OpenVidu account](https://openvidu.io/account){:target=_blank} to get your license key.
+    There's a 15-day free trial waiting for you!

 This file defines the configuration parameters for the OpenVidu V2 Compatibility Server.

 | Parameter | Description |